 - MOTTs infections are not spread from person to person.
 With the exception of organisms causing skin lesions (M. kansasii, and possibly M. simiae), there is very little evidence of person-to-person spread of these organisms.

-- Isolation of MOTTs is not equated with disease where as if M. tuberculosis is always considered pathogen when isolated.
+- Isolation of MOTTs is not equated with a disease whereas if M. tuberculosis is always considered a pathogen when isolated.

-- Significant geographical variability both in prevalence and species responsible for disease.
+- Significant geographical variability both in prevalence and species responsible for the disease.

 - Colonize skin, respiratory and GI tract